 Is "Quo" Legal?

-Alas, quo, despite appearing in many reputable dictionaries (including ours, obviously) as a component of "quid pro quo," "status quo," or an archaic-er form of the already archaic quoth, does not appear in OSPD (Official Scrabble Players' Dictionary) or OTWCL (Official Tournament and Club Word List).
-Those are the canonical texts of casual and tournament Scrabble respectively.
-We therefore regret to inform you that if you're looking to play QUO, you're SOL.
+Alas, quo, despite appearing in many reputable dictionaries (including ours, obviously) as a component of "quid pro quo," "status quo," or an archaic-er form of the already archaic quoth, does not appear in the OSPD (Official Scrabble Players' Dictionary).
+We therefore regret to inform you that if you're looking to play “quo” in Scrabble, you're out of luck.

 10 Things to Do With Quo Instead

-Fear not.
+Don’t let quo’s lack of use discourage you though.
 We at WordFinder are not in the habit of leaving our readers with bad news and no options.
-Here are 10 entirely legal ways to put the letters Q, U and O to work for you in your next game of Scrabble.
+Here are 10 entirely legal and clever ways to put the letters Q, U and O to work for you in your next game of Scrabble.

 ALIQUOT - Feeling obscure?
 This archaic word for a given amount of medicine or other chemical will let you play big, even with an awkward Q in your hand.

 LIQUOR - The dictionary is short enough on words that contain "quo."
 Words with "quo" that don't start with Q?
 Buried treasure.
-Better yet, unlike "aliquot" or "quokka," "liquor" is a common enough word to avoid any challenge kerfuffle.
-Our competitive Scrabble readership is now calling out, "But you want a challenge if you know the word is valid!"
-Our competitive Scrabble readership has plainly never ruined a family holiday by accurately challenging one's grandmother.
-Inadvisable.
+Better yet, unlike "aliquot" or "quokka," "liquor" is a common enough word to avoid being challenged.

 QUOD - Latin for "because" or "since," "quod" is both the Q in QED and a British slang term for prison.
-The latter derives from a corruption of "quadrangle," since you ask.
-It's also unique on this list: it takes just one letter, that singular D, to turn "quo" into this entirely Scrabble-legal play.
+The latter derives from a corruption of "quadrangle," if you’re wondering.
+It's also unique on this list: It takes one letter, that singular D, to turn "quo" into this entirely Scrabble-legal play.

 QUOIT - A quoit is a ring designed to be thrown, and occurs everywhere from carnival sideshow games to the battlefields of Sikkim.
 It should also be a staple of any Scrabbler's lexicon, since it takes only two common letters, I and T, to turn "quo" into playable gold.